apache/arrow/docs/source/python/compute.rst

                                input_types,
                                output_type)

-The implementation of a user-defined function always takes a first *context* parameter (named ``ctx`` in the example above) which is an instance of :class:`pyarrow.compute.ScalarUdfContext`.
+The implementation of a user-defined function always takes first *context* parameter (named ``ctx`` in the example above) which is an instance of :class:`pyarrow.compute.ScalarUdfContext`.
 This context exposes several useful attributes, particularly a